john-rhee/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1) The purpose of the Express is to make programming more efficient.
+2) It makes it more efficient by separating the codes into components.

 - [ ] Describe Middleware?

+Middleware functions are functions that have access to the request object, the response object, and the next function in the application’s request-response cycle.

 - [ ] Describe a Resource?

+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?

+Return status code or error message.

 - [ ] How can we partition our application into sub-applications?

+Use Express Middleware such as routes

 ## Minimum Viable Product